Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 6

 - Seattle has earned 44 points (20-8-4) in its 32 games that finished with a one-goal margin.

-- This season the Kraken recorded only one goal in 13 games and they've earned two points (0-11-2) in those contests.

-- Seattle has six points (2-12-2) when scoring exactly two goals this season.
+- Seattle has earned six points (2-12-2 record) this season when scoring two goals .

-- The Kraken have earned 104 points in their 62 games with at least three goals scored.
+- The Kraken have scored at least three goals in 62 games, earning 104 points from those contests.

-- This season, Seattle has capitalized on a single power-play goal in 32 games has a record of 21-8-3 in those matchups.
+- This season, Seattle has recorded a single power-play goal in 32 games has a record of 21-8-3 in those matchups.

 - When outshooting its opponent this season, Seattle is 36-19-4 (76 points).